 This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

-Quick and Easy Vegan Curry.
+Quick and Easy Vegan Squash Curry

-This recipe is responsible for a new found love of all things squash and pumpkin.
+This recipe is responsible for a newfound love of all things squash and pumpkin.

 Inspired by a recipe from a book called Burma by Naomi Duguid it has become a regular feature on our weekly dinner menu.